-As well as commemorating those that we’ve lost, World AIDS Day gives us a chance to fight the still existing stigma that surrounds PLWH, raise money for HIV charities, encourage testing and educate ourselves and others on all issues regarding HIV.
-Awareness has been improved this year with HIV being highlighted in the media numerous times over the last twelve months.
-Russell T Davies’ award-winning TV drama “It’s A Sin” told the story of a group of friends affected by the outbreak of the virus in the ‘80s in the UK.
+As well as commemorating those that we’ve lost, World AIDS Day gives us a chance to fight the still-existing stigma that surrounds PLWH, raise money for HIV charities, encourage testing and educate ourselves and others on all issues regarding HIV.
+Awareness has been improved this year with HIV being highlighted in the media numerous times over the past few years Russell T Davies’ award-winning TV drama “It’s A Sin” told the story of a group of friends affected by the outbreak of the virus in the ‘80s in the UK.
 As well as this drag performers Trinity K. Bonet and Charity Kase discussed their experiences of being HIV positive on their respective seasons of RuPaul’s Drag Race.
 It’s brilliant to see HIV being spoken about, but what other media—specifically films—are available?

 We Were Here